LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 Quick answers and pointers to the relevant setting, section, or [sample](#samples) for common questions, ordered roughly from getting started to more advanced.

 - **How do I open Scriptable Sheets?** Navigate to `Window -> Scriptable Sheets` for your first window.
 Right-click any window title to open a recent sheet, start a new one, or clone the current one.
 See [Setup](#setup).
+- **How do I jump directly to an asset in Scriptable Sheets?** Right-click the asset in the Project window and choose **Open in Scriptable Sheets**.
+It picks or opens the right window, selects the correct Sheet Asset type and Object type, pages to the asset's row, and focuses its Name cell.
+See [Project Window Context Menu](#project-window-context-menu).
+- **How do I follow an Object reference to its own sheet?** Double-click an assigned Object reference or Addressable Asset Reference cell and the same window switches to that Object's Sheet Asset and type and selects its row.
+See [Additional Controls](#additional-controls).
 - **What kinds of assets can I view?** Pick a Unity asset type from the top-left dropdown, including ScriptableObjects (the default), Prefabs, Components, and Object references such as AudioClips, Materials, and Textures.
 Then choose a specific type from the next dropdown.
 The Sampler sample shows nearly every supported property type, and the Component Explorer sample covers Unity Components.
 - **I don't see my ScriptableObject type.
 How do I find it?** By default only types that already have an instance are listed.
 Switch "Scan Option" to "Assembly" under [Object Management](#object-management-settings) to find types that have not been created yet, and adjust the "Scan Path" to widen or narrow the search.
+- **Can I view assets in the Packages folder?** Yes.
+Set "Scan Path Option" to "Packages" or "All" under [Object Management](#object-management-settings) to include the Packages folder in the scan.
+Keep in mind that read-only packages cannot be modified.
 - **How do I create new Objects?** Use the create button on the toolbar to make one or many instances at once, and control their names and folders with the "New Object Name", prefix, suffix, and "Use Expansion" settings under [Object Management](#object-management-settings).
 - **Where do I change settings?** Open `Edit -> Project Settings -> Preferences -> Scriptable Sheets`, or right-click a window title and choose "Open Settings Window".
+- **Can I save and restore window layouts?** Yes.
+Window configurations are saved automatically.
+Right-click any Scriptable Sheets window title to access Rename Sheet, Open Sheet, and Delete Sheet from the [Context Menu](#context-menu) to manage your saved layouts.
 - **Does Scriptable Sheets affect my game build?** No. It is Editor only and completely stripped from builds, except for any samples you import.
 - **How do I display more rows and columns?** Hide any columns you don't need (right-click a header or use the Hide Columns button), then raise "Visible Column Limit", "Rows Per Page", and "Max Visible Cells" under [Workload](#workload-settings).
 Pagination, a smaller window, and the "Virtualization" setting all help render large tables.
 See [Performance](#performance) for the full list, or watch the [video walkthrough](https://www.youtube.com/watch?v=q6il9WTZ5ZQ).
 - **How do I hide, resize, or sort columns?** Right-click any header to hide or show it, or use the Show/Hide Columns and Stretch/Compact/Expand toolbar buttons.
 Click a header to sort by that column, including colors, gradients, and read-only fields.
 The Actions and Name columns can be docked so they stay visible while scrolling.